metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Prometheus/README.md

 this plugin will also expose

 - `http_requests_total`, request counter partitioned over HTTP method and HTTP response code
-- `http_request_duration_seconds`, request duration histogram partitoned over HTTP method
+- `http_request_duration_seconds`, request duration histogram partitioned over HTTP method
-- `http_request_size_bytes`, request size histogram partitoned over HTTP method
+- `http_request_size_bytes`, request size histogram partitioned over HTTP method
-- `http_response_size_bytes`, response size histogram partitoned over HTTP method
+- `http_response_size_bytes`, response size histogram partitioned over HTTP method

 # RUNNING UNDER HYPNOTOAD

 When running under a preforking daemon like [Hypnotoad](https://metacpan.org/pod/Mojo::Server::Hypnotoad), you will not get global metrics but only the metrics of each worker, randomly.

 The `worker` label will include the pid of the current worker so metrics can be aggregated per worker in Prometheus.

+If you prefer to get the global metrics from any worker, then see [Mojolicious::Plugin::Prometheus::Shared::FastMmap](https://metacpan.org/pod/Mojolicious::Plugin::Prometheus::Shared::FastMmap) for a possible solution.

 # AUTHOR